dwaky1/TopResearcher/README.md

 # TopResearcher
-R code files for problem attempt
+The repository contains R and project code files for the W.T.
+Researcher problem.
+Code for the full project is in WTResearcher.Rmd